geb/geb/doc/manual/src/chapters/050-modules.md

 ## Base And Context

 Modules can be localised to a specific section of the page that they are used in, or they can specify an absolute context as part of their definition.
-There two ways that a modules base/context can be defined.
+There are two ways that a modules base/context can be defined.

 It can be defined at inclusion time…